jadenkore/web3-faq/README.md

 ### Contribute

-If you would to suggest an FAQ question or answer, open a pull request with the addition/amendment.
+If you would to suggest an FAQ question or answer, open an issue with the addition/amendment.